tiyasanin1/Customer-Churn-Analysis/README.md

 3. **City-specific Strategies**:
     - **Los Angeles** and **San Diego** should be the focus of churn reduction strategies, such as targeted offers or improved services, as they have the highest churn rates.
     - At the same time, efforts should be made to retain the large non-churned customer base in these cities.

+## Requirements
+To run this project, the following Python libraries are required:

+- `pandas`
+- `matplotlib`
+- `seaborn